 The microclimatic conditions create via shelters will be similar to those of shrubs; hence, understory plant growth (percent cover) will also be similar in both microsites.

 Methodology: The study will take place in Carrizo Plain National Monument, California, U.S.A (35.1899° N, 119.8633° W) or another field site deemed fit for the project.
 UV permeable shade cloth shelters will be built using Ghazian et al. (2020) protocol, with a modified eco-friendly design.
 Seeds of two annual species (species to be selected) will be planted underneath shelters at the end of winter/beginning of spring growth period (~February-March).
 There will be a total of 12 shelters: 1 shape and permeability (1 shape X 3 permeabilities X 4 replicates).
-Half of the shelter will also be watered regularly.
+Half of the shelters (6) will also be watered regularly.
 There will be 12 shelter/microsites as well.
 All plants present underneath/around the shrub and artificial canopy will be removed before the experiment and the soils will be sieved.
 Annual seeds will also be planted in shrub-open pairs.
 All shelters and shrub-open pairs will be geo-references.
 RH and temperature data loggers will be attached to pegs via zip ties and placed ~10 cm above ground under each shelter and shrub-open pair and set to log in 1-hour intervals.
 Shrub dimensions will be measured in X, Y, and Z planes to allow for canopy volume calculations later on.
 Shelter and loggers will be left out in the field under the end of the growing period (~end of April/mid-March) at which point microsites will be visited and understory plant growth will be measured as percent cover of each species relative to total cover.
 Another way to do this is to not plant seeds manually and just observed what grows under shelters at the end of the growing season and compare the richness and abundance to those of shrubs.

 Chapter 2: Animal-shelter interactions.